rex662624/Parallel_Programming/README.md

 * Homework4 :  Modify hw2_1.Using pthread to smooth picture

 * Homework5 :  1.Count sort 2.producer and consumer .All using OpenMp.

+* Homework6 :  using ant algorithm to find shortest path.

 # Compile:
 * hw1,hw2: mpiicc  -g  -Wall  -o  hw1  hw1.cpp